Expert hydraulic engineering consultants

 Hydraulics is all about clean water supply, efficient usage, and hygienic waste solutions that keep your building’s occupants safe and comfortable.
 Hydraulic engineering includes designing pipes, plumbing systems, drainage, hot and cold water supply systems, rainwater collection, waste disposal, wastewater treatment, and more.
 Whether fluids need to be supplied to or removed from a building, an experienced hydraulic engineer can make it happen.

-STA Consulting Engineers have decades of experience in building hydraulics, providing practical, functional, and sustainable designs that deliver real value for clients at all stages of the project.
+STA Consulting Engineers have decades of experience in building hydraulics, providing practical, functional, compliant and sustainable designs that deliver real value for clients at all stages of the project.
 Water usage, sustainability, and efficiency in Australia are a priority for governments, businesses, and homeowners alike.
 They are a priority for us too, and a central part of all our hydraulics designs.
 That’s why we’re the preferred hydraulic consultants by many councils and builders throughout Queensland and New South Wales.

 We provide a full spectrum of building hydraulics services and first-time compliant designs, with experience across residential, commercial, retail, health care, child care, aged care, warehousing, multi-storey apartments, and other sectors.
 Whatever your hydraulic needs, we’ve got the skills and experience to deliver.